What Causes Pigmentation and Sun Damage?

-Pigmentation can be caused by a number of factors including the aging process, hormonal changes and UV exposure.
+Discoloured sun damaged skin and pigmentation can be caused by a number of factors including the aging process, hormonal changes and high level of UV exposure.
 You can also have genetic disposition to some forms of pigmentation.
-Some of the different types of pigmentation are:
+Some of the different typs of pigmentation are:

 - Melasma – related to hormonal